Welcoming Guests Since 1927

 A Roaring Start

-Opening festivities included a concert orchestra and a swaying throng of dancers who glided across the checked mosaic ballroom floor until midnight.
+Opening festivities at this historic Seattle hotel included a concert orchestra and a swaying throng of dancers who glided across the checked mosaic ballroom floor until midnight.
 The lobby was decorated with deeply napped Oriental carpets, palm trees, mirrors, brass and iron fixtures, and a fountain in the center filled with goldfish.
 The hotel had a barber shop and a beauty parlor.
 A Cigar Shop, with handsome walnut cabinets, was located opposite the elevators.

 The Carousel Room

-The late 1940s saw the opening of the Carousel Room, Seattle’s first hotel bar.
-This carnival-themed bar featured clowns on the walls and carousel horses hanging from the ceiling.
-Guests could let loose and enjoy a drink or two, creating memories that would last a lifetime.
+The late 1940s marked a vibrant chapter for this historic Seattle hotel with the opening of the Carousel Room, the city’s first hotel bar.
+This carnival-themed bar, adorned with clowns on the walls and carousel horses hanging from the ceiling, offered guests a lively space to unwind.
+Guests of the hotel could let loose, enjoy a drink or two, and create memories that would last a lifetime.

 A Tale of Transformation

-By the 1970s, the Mayflower, having passed through many owners, had seen better days and desperately needed renovations.
-With an average room rate of $11.50 and only 25 percent occupancy, something had to change.
-Marie and Birney Dempcy purchased the building in 1974 and renamed it the Mayflower Park Hotel.
-Marie Dempcy made history as Seattle’s first female hotel general manager and, together with her husband, transformed the hotel into the gem it is today.
+By the 1970s, this hotel had fallen on hard times, with an average room rate of $11.50 and only 25 percent occupancy.
+In 1974, Marie and Birney Dempcy purchased the property, renaming it the Mayflower Park Hotel.
+Marie made history as Seattle’s first female hotel general manager, and together, they revitalized the historic Seattle hotel, transforming it into the cherished gem it is today.

 Oliver’s Lounge

-In 1976, shortly after Washington repealed a long-standing rule prohibiting hard alcohol from being served in view of the public, Oliver’s Lounge opened as Seattle’s first “daylight” bar.
-Before this, bars and pubs were typically dark and dingy, with little natural light regardless of the time of day.
-With its floor-to-ceiling windows, Oliver’s allowed customers to enjoy an evening cocktail while looking out on the street.
-What had been the site of a Bartell Drug Store during prohibition became a popular cocktail lounge.
-Today, Oliver’s Lounge is known for its expertly crafted cocktails and classic atmosphere, continuing the tradition of hospitality and enjoyment.
+In 1976, the hotel made history once again with the opening of Oliver’s Lounge, Seattle’s first “daylight” bar.
+Shortly after Washington repealed a long-standing rule prohibiting the serving of hard alcohol in public view, Oliver’s debuted with floor-to-ceiling windows, allowing guests to enjoy an evening cocktail while gazing out onto the bustling street.
+Once the site of a Bartell Drug Store during prohibition, this space transformed into a popular cocktail lounge.
+Today, Oliver’s Lounge remains a cornerstone of our historic Seattle hotel, celebrated for its expertly crafted cocktails and timeless atmosphere, continuing a proud tradition of hospitality.

 Fighting for a Future

-In the early 1980s, the city wanted to take over the hotel for the development of Westlake Center.
-The Mayflower Park Hotel and other property owners took the city to the state Supreme Court—and won!
-This victory ensured the hotel’s preservation and gave it a direct passage from its upstairs lobby to the newly redesigned Westlake Center.
+In the early 1980s, the city wanted to take over the hotel to develop Westlake Center.
+Mayflower Park Hotel and other property owners took the city to the state Supreme Court—and won!
+This victory ensured the preservation of our historic hotel and provided a direct connection from its upstairs lobby to the newly redesigned Westlake Center.

 Preserving the Past

-Our renovations over the years have included the addition of the 4th Avenue entrance and many other improvements that have helped the Mayflower Park Hotel maintain its status as one of Seattle’s most revered hotels.
-Today, you can still appreciate details like the original terra-cotta exterior, the five-tier crystal chandelier salvaged from the Grand Ballroom at the Olympic Hotel, and our 250-year-old grandfather clock.
+Renovations over the years have helped Mayflower Park Hotel maintain its status as a revered historic Seattle hotel, including the addition of the 4th Avenue entrance and numerous enhancements.
+Guests can still admire timeless details like the original terra-cotta exterior, the five-tier crystal chandelier salvaged from the Grand Ballroom at the Olympic Hotel, and a 250-year-old grandfather clock, all of which reflect the enduring charm of the hotel.

 A Haven in the Heart of Seattle

-While many of Seattle’s pre-Depression hotels have vanished, replaced by modern buildings and skyscrapers, Mayflower Park Hotel remains a proud testament to the city’s rich history.
-Our charming rooms, timeless decor, and welcoming staff create a warm atmosphere that helps you feel at home while you enjoy your visit to Seattle.
+While many of Seattle’s pre-Depression hotels have vanished, replaced by modern buildings and skyscrapers, our historic Seattle Hotel remains a proud testament to the city’s rich history.
+Our charming rooms, timeless decor, and welcoming staff create a warm atmosphere that helps you feel at home during your visit to Seattle.